 In all but a few places, the Federal EPA or state environmental agency makes the initial designation of a site as a Brownfield.
 However, there are several ways that local jurisdictions can integrate Brownfield remediation into a comprehensive housing strategy, including:

-- Identifying potential Brownfield sites with the potential to offer access to transit, good schools, and other amenities for dedicated affordable housing or other desired uses;
+- Identifying potential Brownfield sites for dedicated affordable housing with the potential to offer access to transit, good schools, and other amenities for or other desired uses;

 - Applying for funding to remediate selected local Brownfield sites;